-They had to warm the body, but potential problems could arise from a too-rapid reheating.
+They needed to warm the body, but potential problems could arise from a toorapid reheating.
 Every resuscitation was a tightrope walk.

-Large doses of vitamins E and C, tirilazad mesylate, and phenyl tertiary butyl nitrone.
+Jonas tended to the syringes in the IV ports, administering additional doses of vitamins E and C, tirilazad mesylate, and phenyl tertiary butyl nitrone.